nus-cs2103-AY2223S1/ip/docs/README.md

 ```
 Got it.
 I've removed this task:
  [D][ ] prepare slides (by: Sep 14 2022)
-Now you have 7 tasks in the list.
+Now you have 6 tasks in the list.
 ```

 -------------------

 ### `event` - Adds an event

-Super Dukes adds a task that takes place on a specific date to storage.
+Super Duke adds a task that takes place on a specific date to storage.

 **Example of usage:**